 - feeling hopeless at times when seeing the same young people return to hospital with more injuries.

-We hope to address some of these needs here, focussing on how we can reduce distress for our patients.
+We aim to address some of these needs here, focusing on reducing distress for our patients.

 Jenna’s symptoms of acute stress include: